jtgans/RetroPad/README.md

 tactile switches straight from Digikey.
 Any 8mm pitch tactile switch with a similar profile to the B3F-1000 should work.

-The author actually clipped out the 9-pin cable and connector from a donor Genesis controller as the connecting wiring to the computer.
-This is, in retrospect, an unwise choice since the copper wiring in those cables includes nylon filament which makes soldering extremely difficult.
-Any 9-core cable and a standard 9-pin female D-sub connector will do, however.
+The connection to the computer is made using a 9-pin D-Sub connector.
+Any straight-through female to female 9-pin serial cable should work, supposing the housing allows for it.

-Assembly is super easy since it's all through hole parts.
-In the future, the author will be adding cabling and connectors to the BOM to ease assembly.
+Assembly is super easy since it's all through hole parts and two very large 0608 SMD resistors.

+The generated BOM is available in the CSV file in this repository, but an actual BOM ordered by the author is available in the digikey.csv file.

 ## How should I fab the PCB?